frazmohs/Lexical_Ratio_Code/README.md

 ### 1. Relationship Analysis
-The `Refression and Correlation" code file assesses how the Lexical Ratio (LR) relates to two other diversification metrics: DR_SD (Diversification Ratio based on Standard Deviation) and DR_VaR (Diversification Ratio based on Value at Risk).
+The `Refression and Correlation" code file assesses how the Lexical Ratio (LR) relates to other three diversification metrics: Markowitz, DR_SD (Diversification Ratio based on Standard Deviation) and DR_VaR (Diversification Ratio based on Value at Risk).
 This analysis provides insights into how LR compares with and complements these existing metrics.

-The "Conditional Relationship Analysis" code file is our conditional non-parametric analysis using the Azadkia-Chaterjee method.
+The `Conditional Relationship Analysis` code file is our conditional non-parametric analysis using the Azadkia-Chaterjee method.
 ### 2. Robustness testing
-use the file "Robsutness analysis" to access the k-fold robustness analysis outlined in the paper.
+use the file `Robsutness analysis` to access the k-fold robustness analysis outlined in the paper.
 ### 3. Optimization Testing
 The `Optimization_testing` code file offers optimization results and out-of-sample testing for various metrics, including LR.
 This section focuses on applying the LR metric to real-world portfolio data, optimizing the portfolios, and testing their performance against other metrics in an out-of-sample framework.

 ## Data
 Data for the S&P 500 is created using the code in Data set creation.
 The API key is modified in this code.
-The file "Data Set Creation" and "Random generator" were used for portfolio creations.
+The file `Data Set Creation` and `Random generator` were used for portfolio creations.
 The `news_data.csv` file contains the data used in the analysis.
 This data includes headlines and news content from 2018 to July 1st, 2024, for S&P 500 along with VIX news.
 The news data is utilized in the calculation of the Lexical Ratio and other related metrics.
 It is a large file and can be accessed at: https://drive.google.com/file/d/14L6Hzm68KQ8IrQ0JOrB1Rf8UHbWGSiLN/view?usp=sharing

 The ticker list is stored in sp500_tickers.txt.